 Begin to excel on our masterclass Marrakesh photography workshops

 There are few places where you can travel 3.5 hours from northern Europe and attain instant inspiration allied with a healthy dose of sunshine.
-Morocco’s exotic appeal has historically drawn writers, artists and to a lesser extent photographers who have produced an exceptional and in depth portfolio.
-Well take a look at the best examples whilst you are here and understand why they in particular work.
-Rather than focus on workshop genres we’ll look at developing techniques and approaches within those genres.
-So for example in street photography you’ll develop a personal approach to shooting scenes that use different techniques and approaches.
+Morocco’s exotic appeal has historically drawn writers, artists and to a lesser extent photographers who have produced an exceptional and in depth portfolio here.
+Rather than focus on different workshop genres we’ll look at developing techniques and approaches relating to street photography, building towards your own way of interpreting the environment.
 The week’s itinerary also includes a substantial amount of post processing and the kinds of adjustments I recommend during a typical workflow.

 Nature in detail